-If the House of Multiple Occupation (HMO) is property that has five or more people occupying it, then a licence is required from the council.
+If the House of Multiple Occupation (HMO) is property that has five or more unrelated people occupying it, then a licence is required from the council.

-Under the national mandatory licensing scheme an HMO must be licensed if it is a building occupied by five or more unrelated people.
-New legislation came into force on 1 October 2018, read the HMO FAQs for more details.
+Since October 2018 an HMO must be licensed if it is a building occupied by five or more unrelated people please read the HMO FAQs for more details.
 If you require clarification as to whether your property needs a licence please contact us to discuss.